jerrylewisbh/PotatoBot/README.md

 ## Additional dependencies
 You might need to install `python3-tk` as an additional dependency

+# Utilities
+When the bot was stopped for a longer period it might be wise to clear the stored messages in the Queue.
+You can use utils/empty_queues.py for this purpose.

 # Starting the bot
 Start the bot with `python3 main.py`.